-The marriage of the Virgin Mary with Joseph, are celebrated by an high priest before a white and rather transparent temple.
-Why I say is a rather transparent temple?
-The front and back entrance doors of the building are open, with no doors.
+A high priest celebrates the marriage of the Virgin Mary with Joseph before a white and somewhat transparent temple.
+Why do I say it is a transparent temple?
+The building’s front and back entrance doors are open, with no doors.
 To give an impression of lightness, at least not of a bulk pile of stones.
-In Alchemy a magnificent white building generally means the difficult making process of our white Mercurius, an exhausting work, so to be also symbolized by Hercules’s labors.
+In Alchemy, a magnificent white building generally means the complex making process of our white Mercurius, an exhausting work, to be also symbolized by Hercules’s labors.

 Another meaning is “spur of a cock”.
 And we can remember to have already seen this symbol in our alchemical iconographies.

-Concerning Pietro Perugino, let me an off-topic, which is not an off-topic at all: in the Vatican, in the room of Heliodorus, Raphael paints the “Meeting of pope Leo the Great with Attila”.
-Beside the pope, three knights are represented.
+Concerning Pietro Perugino, let me be off-topic, which is not an off-topic at all: in the Vatican, in the room of Heliodorus, Raphael paints the “Meeting of pope Leo the Great with Attila”.
+Besides the pope, three knights are represented.
 The one with the red robe, the Mazziero, holds the “Virgula Rubra “, or red rod with a silver tip.
 Strangely enough, Raffaello puts the appearance of his master Pietro Perugino on the Red Knight.

 To end, do not worry: the number twelve was just an operative number, not the age of an unlucky little girl.

 - Pietro Perugino and the Moon, Lady of the Rood ;